wendahere/JAWS/wenda.md

 Did laser cutting, had error in designs, so Allen had to redesign and re-cut tomorrow.
 Did 3D printing at home for sensor casing.

 Met up online to do code.

+Initially I tried using PCA9685, I used pip to install adafruit_pca96685 to control the servo.

-We discusses and decided not to use PCA9685 as it adds more difficulty and reduces usage of few pins only.
+We later discussed and decided not to use PCA9685 as it adds more difficulty and reduces usage of few pins only.

 I did standalone code for servo control, move clockwise and anti-clockwise.